TheRealCheebs/agile-tracker/README.md

 ## Running a local Nostr relay (for testing)

 For reproducible local testing we include a Compose file at `dev/docker-compose.yml`.
-It uses `nostr-rs-relay` by default and maps the relay to `wss://localhost:7000`.
+It uses scsibus's `nostr-rs-relay` by default and maps the relay to `wss://localhost:7000`.

 Start the relay with Docker Compose: